 For GOS, the project equals overall programs and services.
-SP is the specific program/event.
+For SP, it is the specific program/event.

 - A. WHAT is the project?
 How does it relate to the organization's mission?
 Is it new or ongoing programming?
 Explain how this grant funding will make a difference or enhance the project. - Describe the artistic goals, objectives and artistic quality of your programs/project. - Describe the benefits to both your organization and the public.
 Point out how this program or project fulfills one or more of the Areas of Special Interest noted on page G3. - For arts education projects, indicate discipline involved, grade levels, special groups (special education, honors, etc.) Give a realistic estimate of the numbers who will benefit.
-Arts education projects that tie into the core-curriculum standards should list the specific corecurriculum standard number.
+Arts education projects that tie into the core-curriculum standards should list the specific core-curriculum standard number.

-2017 Union County Local Arts Grant Program Narrative
+2018 Union County Local Arts Grant Program • NARRATIVE QUESTIONS